 - No inherent ability to respond to change

 - Leads to testing being squeezed in at the end of development

 - It is simple and easy to use.

 - Works well for small projects where requirements are easily understood.

 In the waterfall model, software development progresses steadily downward (like a waterfall) through conception, initiation, analysis, design, construction, testing, production/implementation and maintenance.

 Once a phase of development is completed, the development proceeds to the next phase and there is no turning back.

 The advantage of waterfall development is that it allows for departmentalization and managerial control.
 Each stage of development features a schedule with set deadlines, moving products through the development process step-by-step and, theoretically, to delivery on time.

 The disadvantage of waterfall development is that it does not allow for much revision.
 Once an application is in the testing stage, it is very difficult to go back and change something.

-As Greg Nicastro, EVP of Software Development and SaaS Operations at Veracode, says of waterfall in a recent blog post, “developers end up working on fixes for code they haven't seen in months (talk about unproductive context switching) and QA ends up with enormous and unfair pressure to ship low-quality software.
+As Greg Nicastro, EVP of Software Development and SaaS Operations at Veracode, says of waterfall, “developers end up working on fixes for code they haven't seen in months (talk about unproductive context switching) and QA ends up with enormous and unfair pressure to ship low-quality software.
 It's impractical to hope for a perfect product without room for trial, error, and iteration.”